lucian-iernye/library-php-mysqldb-app/README.md

 # ⭐ Lucian Iernye - E-commerce Library Website

-A e-commerce library created in HTML, CSS, PHP, JavaScript and MySQL database.
+An e-commerce library created in HTML, CSS, PHP, JavaScript and MySQL database.
 The data it's fetched from the database and it's displayed on the front-end.
 The user can see details about every book, can search, buy and add comments.

 ### [View the demo](https://library-php-mysql.herokuapp.com/)